The Cheapest Way Visit Universal Orlando? (Under $3,000)

 universal-studios-on-a-budget

 From our experience helping our clients book discount Universal Orlando tripsthe best way to do the parks on a budget is to always stay at one of the Universal Orlando value resorts, time your ticket purchase at the beginning of the year when Universal is most likely to release deals and promotions such as buy 2 days and get 2 days free and always bring items such as ponchos, sunscreen and anything else which you might use in the parks from home.
-For guests who might be booking official Universal Orlando vacation packages, we would also suggest booking as early as possible, as availability is typically released in June of the previous year and this will allow you to lock in the cheapest rates possible.
+For guests who might be booking official Universal Orlando Resort vacation packages, we would also suggest booking as early as possible, as availability is typically released in June of the previous year and this will allow you to lock in the cheapest rates possible.
 Pricing for Universal Orlando hotels and tickets will almost always go up in price and be the most expensive 30-60 days before your travel dates.

 How to do Universal Cheap: